bclins/bclins.github.io/fall24/math444/notes.md

 ### Mon, Sep 23

-We started by reviewing the properties of the exponential function.
+We started by reviewing the properties of the exponential function including its algebraic properties, domain, range and that it is periodic with period $2\pi i$.
 Then we introduced the complex natural logarithm which is the inverse of $e^z$.
 There is one problem with defining the inverse: $e^z$ is an $\infty$-to-1 function, every $w \in \C \backslash \{0\}$ has infinitely many pre-images.
 So we have two options:

 1. $\log z$ denotes the multivalued inverse of $e^z$.
 It has the form
 $$\log z = \ln |z| + i \arg z$$